derekcoder/docs.derekcoder.app/docs/busforsg/privacy.md

 Bus for SG is an application to view the arrival time of Singapore buses.
 It can simultaneously track the arrival time of three buses under the same number.

-This privacy policy applies to the iOS main app itself and its embedded frameworks.

 **Data Collected by Bus for SG**

 The "Bus for SG" app does not collect any data from you except crash logs.